 The enteric nervous system is in charge of facilitating digestion, and supports nutrient absorption.
 What’s most unique about this second brain is the communication that takes place back and forth between it and our brains, which is what researchers are finding more and more fascinating information about.

 How the Gut-Brain Connection Impacts Emotions

-Researchers used to think that stress and anxiety were the cause of many digestive symptoms, but it may actually be the reverse: it’s our gut that sends messages to our central nervous system that causes emotional and mood changes.
-This makes a whole lot of sense since many people who experience chronic digestive health issues such as IBS also experience anxiety and depression.
+Researchers used to think that stress and anxiety were the cause of many digestive symptoms, but it may actually be the reverse: it’s our gut that sends messages to our central nervous system that triggers emotional and mood changes.
+This makes a lot of sense since many people who experience chronic digestive health issues such as IBS also experience anxiety and depression.
 It’s becoming very clear that digestive health and mental health are inextricably linked.

 Steps to Improve Gut Health

 So now that we know that there’s a huge connection between the gut and the brain, what steps can you take to help improve gut health?
 Here are just a few things you can implement in both your diet and lifestyle for improved digestive function.

 - Enjoy more plant-based foods to help improve your gut bacteria

 - Avoid dairy and gluten, as they can lead to further inflammation and digestive upset

 - Add more fiber to your diet by enjoying foods like oats, berries, chia, and flax seeds

 - Enjoy probiotic-rich foods like sauerkraut, kimchi, full-fat unsweetened coconut milk yogurt, and kombucha